ppy/osu-wiki/news/2020/2020-07-02-mappers-report-may-june.md

 ### BringoBrango (osu!mania)

-**[BringoBrango](https://osu.ppy.sh/users/10274043)** is a Canadian mapper who's been in the mapping community for about 2-3 years now and has really made a name for himself since late 2019 with his creative innovations and unique takes on the songs he maps.
+**::BringoBrango::{ user-id=10274043 }** is a Canadian mapper who's been in the mapping community for about 2-3 years now and has really made a name for himself since late 2019 with his creative innovations and unique takes on the songs he maps.
 His most popular mapset so far is [Iglooghost - Bug Thief](https://osu.ppy.sh/beatmapsets/887787#mania/2033667), with his later creation set to [PSYQUI - Multitalents](https://osu.ppy.sh/beatmapsets/1024323#mania/2142612) being used in last year's osu!mania World Cup.

 However, some of his other maps that haven't taken the spotlight unlike the other two, such as [acloudyskye - Alignment](https://osu.ppy.sh/beatmapsets/1031818#mania/2157673), which perfectly showcases what he's capable of and how to utilize certain aspects of a song to their advantage.
 The map showcases everything that BringoBrango learnt over the course of his mapping career, which turned out excellently as it features LN layering schemes, jacks, heavy use of repetition, utilizing 1/6 and 1/8 flams, and especially the amount of SVs that adds a lot more to the map than it originally had such as stutters, slowjams, speedups, and so much more that perfectly craft this map together into a complex, yet mesmerizing map for anyone that dares to give it a try.